-He re-entered private practice in 2001 after serving for seven years as a prosecutor in Detroit.
+He re-entered private practice in 2001 after serving for more than seven years as a prosecutor in Detroit.
 Mr. Shulman was a member of the Felony Trials Division and the elite Special Crimes Section, which prosecuted high profile and highly complex criminal offenses - including cybercrime, major narcotics cases, gang-related activity, public corruption, economic crimes, and homicide cases.
 He won acclaim as a tough, thorough, yet fair-minded prosecutor.
 Based on his skills, he was regularly invited to teach trial advocacy to prosecutors throughout the state of Michigan.

 Over the course of his career, Mr. Shulman has tried well over 200 jury trials and over 300 bench trials, argued before appellate courts, and negotiated thousands of cases - a level of experience that very few attorneys (or entire law firms, for that matter) in any jurisdiction can match.